aimclub/OCEANAI/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/dmitryryumin/oceanai)
 ![Documentation Status](https://readthedocs.org/projects/oceanai/badge/?version=latest)

+---

+| [Documentation in Russian](https://github.com/DmitryRyumin/oceanai/blob/main/README_RU.md) |
+|--------------------------------------------------------------------------------------------|

+---

 <h4 align="center"><span style="color:#EC256F;">Description</span></h4>

 ---

->  **[OCEANAI](https://github.com/DmitryRyumin/oceanai)** - is an open-source library consisting of a set of algorithms for intellectual analysis of human behavior based on its multimodal data for automatic human personality traits assessment to perform professional duties.
+>  **[OCEANAI](https://github.com/DmitryRyumin/oceanai)** is an open-source library consisting of a set of algorithms for intellectual analysis of human behavior based on multimodal data for automatic personal traits assessment to performance of professional duties.
+The library evaluates 5 traits: **O**penness to experience, **C**onscientiousness, **E**xtraversion, **A**greeableness, **N**euroticism.

 ---

-| [Documentation in Russian](https://github.com/DmitryRyumin/oceanai/blob/main/README_RU.md) |
-|--------------------------------------------------------------------------------------------|

-> The library under development
+**[OCEANAI](https://github.com/DmitryRyumin/oceanai)** includes three main algorithms:

+1. Audio Information Analysis Algorithm (AIA).
+2. Video Information Analysis Algorithm (VIA).
+3. Multimodal Fusion Algorithm (MF).

+The AIA and VIA algorithms implement the functions of strong artificial intelligence (AI) in terms of complexing acoustic and visual features built on different principles (expert and neural network), i.e. these algorithms implement the approaches of composite (hybrid) AI.
+The necessary pre-processing is carried out in the algorithms audio and video information, the calculation of visual and acoustic features and the issuance of prediction personality traits based on them.

+The MF algorithm is a link between two information analysis algorithms (AIA and VIA).
+This algorithm performs a weighted neural network combination of prediction personality traits obtained using the AAI and AVI algorithms.

+In addition to the main task - multimodal personality traits assessment, the features implemented in **[OCEANAI](https://github.com/DmitryRyumin/oceanai)** features will allow researchers to solve other problems of analyzing human behavior, for example, recognizing his affective states.

+**[OCEANAI](https://github.com/DmitryRyumin/oceanai)** uses the latest open-source libraries for audio and video processing: **[librosa](https://librosa.org/)**, **[openSMILE](https://audeering.github.io/opensmile-python/)**, **[openCV](https://pypi.org/project/opencv-python/)**, **[mediapipe](https://google.github.io/mediapipe/getting_started/python)**.

+**[OCEANAI](https://github.com/DmitryRyumin/oceanai)** is written in the **[python programming language](https://www.python.org/)**.
+Neural network models are implemented and trained using an open-source library code **[TensorFlow](https://www.tensorflow.org/)**.